 Document classification is currently one of the most important branches of Natural Language Processing (NLP).
 The general idea is to automatically classify documents into categories using machine learning algorithms.

-The applications are almost endless, we can classify: patient records, movie reviews, webpages, emails (spam vs not spam), and in fact anything text based.
+The applications are almost endless, we can classify: Patient records, movie reviews, webpages, emails (spam vs not spam) - we can scrap the entire internet for information.

 Bag of Words Representation

 To translate raw text into features that we can classify, we can use a bag of words representation.